zarak/focus_plots/README.md

 fair_skill
 ==============================

-Metrics of forecasting accuracy in simulated worlds
+Plots of forecasting metrics for the FOCUS program

 Project Organization
 ------------